jonbig/Data_Science_Portfolio/data_visualization_projects/local_candidate_dashboard/README.md

 - Fundraising profile- Pie charts drilling down into each candidate’s fundraising total by contribution type, giving voters an idea of the candidate’s overall fundraising strategy.
 The wedges in these pie charts act as filters for the Donor Details visualization

-- Super PAC Activity- A stacked bubble chart of the super PACs spending money in the selected legislative district.
-This visualization acts as a filter for the Political Committee Research Dashboard.
+- Super PAC Activity- Super PACs make up the majority of political spending in many competitive elections.
+If we’re not examining their spending, we’re missing most of the picture.
+This stacked bubble chart acts as a filter for the Political Committee Research Dashboard.
 For example, a voter notices that Super PAC XYZ has spent $100,000 supporting candidate John Smith.
 Clicking on the bubble associated with Super PAC XYZ will automatically filter the Political Committee Research Dashboard to display information associated with Super PAC XYZ.

 - Donor Details- A table that displays the contributor name, and contribution amount.
 This table is filtered by clicking a wedge in the fundraising profile pie chart.
 For example, a voter sees that candidate John Smith has received 33% of their money from PACs, clicking on that wedge will filter this table to display the names of those pacs and their respective contribution amounts to John Smith.
 Voters can also click on any of these committees to filter the Political Committee Research Dashboard to display information associated with the selected committee.